readingcapital/readingcapital.github.io/volume-1/index.md

 labour-time.

 Capital pays extra for *overtime* to compensate for the additional devastation of such long hours.
-A low hourly wage creates the interest with workers for overtime, so the same workers supply more labour, capital can suppress the price of labour per hour further.
+Due to a low hourly wage workers develop an interest in overtime.
+Overtime becomes the new norm, the same workers work longer, more competition on the labour market and ability of capital to supress wages further; increased interest of workers in overtime …

 ### Chapter 21: Piece-Wages ###